dkman123/UrT_Server_Setup/PHPBB.md

 update the new ini file
 > sudo featherpad /etc/php/7.3/apache2/php.ini

+NOTE: it seems to me that apache is actually using the cli ini file, so when in doubt edit both
+> sudo featherpad /etc/php/7.3/cli/php.ini

 add **extension=dom** to the extensions section

 add **extension=json** to the extensions section?
 (I'm not sure if that's necessary)